 Unglazed brownish earthenware, known as terracotta, is quite famous in India.
 Bishnupur in West Bengal has terracotta temples with figurines and sculptures made of terracotta.
 The tribes of Chhattisgarh are known for terracotta pottery items, which are great as souvenirs to take back home.

 Another kind of pottery is Blue Pottery, distinctive to Jaipur in Rajasthan.
-Tracing back to Persian, Mongol and Chinese origins, this art was introduced in India by the Mughals.
+Tracing back to Persian, Mongol and Chinese origins, blue pottery was introduced in India by the Mughals.
+The dough for the pottery is made by mixing quartz stone powder, extremely fine powdered glass, multani mitti, borax, gum, and water.
 Blue dye is used to color the pottery.

 Toys